How To Build And Scale Your Online Business Without Investment

 My story is one of simplicity and not reinventing the wheel.
 Within four years, I went from founding One Retail Group with one product line, to one that is on track to turnover £15 million this year.

 I’m 28 years old and first started trading at the age of 13.
-I found success through identifying trending products and realised I had a bit of an instinct for product innovation.
+I found success in identifying trending products and realised I had a bit of an instinct for product innovation.

 This allowed me to grow my business to what it is today – debt-free with no loans or external investment.